Mertwig's Maze

 Mertwig's Maze is a fantasy board game for 2–9 players designed and illustrated by Tom Wham and published by TSR in 1988.

 Gameplay

-In Mertwig's Maze, the players are royal heirs who are trying to prove their worthiness to ascend the throne by gaining a royal treasure and a royal birthmark, and then defeating a final enemy.
+In Mertwig's Maze, the players are royal heirs who need to prove their worthiness to ascend the throne by obtaining a royal treasure as well as a royal birthmark, and then defeating a final enemy.